jwilferd10/jwilferd10/README.md

  </p>

 ## 💭 About Me:

-I'm an avid gamer that enjoys pushing my creativity to new heights!
-Because of my interest in gaming and in tech, I decided that programming would be a great path for me.
-I enrolled in UCLA's Coding Bootcamp back in 2020 and completed the course in 2021.
-Since then I've been self-studying and using freelancing as a method to sharpen and improve my skills.

-My course in UCLA has provided a solid foundation and understanding for <b> Full Stack </b> development.
-Additionally I learned from the bootcamp <i>(and from self-teaching)</i> that gaming has prepared me for programming, how you might ask?
-Well, like Portal, it's spending copious amounts of time problem sovling! 🥴😵
+I'm an avid gamer with a relentless drive to improve my creative prowess.
+It was this passion for gaming and technology that set me on a course into the world of programming.

+In 2020, I took a significant step forward by enrolling in UCLA's Coding Bootcamp.
+By 2021, I proudly finished the cohort specialized and armed with a solid foundation in Full Stack development.

+Since then, I've remained unwavering in my commitment to self-improvement, continuously enhancing my skills through:
+- Udemy Courses
+- Self-Study (Personal Projects, freeCodeCamp, etc)
+- Seizing freelancing opportunities.

+## 🎮 Gaming as a Foundation:
+My gaming experiences have cultivated a distinct perspective on problem-solving; it's similar to tackling intricate puzzles in games like Portal.
+I'm confident that persistence yields the desired outcomes.
+This skill has integrated into my programming practices, for which I'm immensely grateful.

-### I've got two ambitions:
+## I've got two ambitions:

-1️⃣ Become a 💻 software developer 💻 for a company and work towards a more interactive tomorrow
+1. **Software Developer:** I aspire to be a professional software developer.
+The goal is to work for a forward-thinking company, working towards a more interactive and dynamic digital environment.

-2️⃣ Develop a 🎮 video game 🎮 <i>(or two)</i> that people can enjoy
+2. **Game Developer:** I aspire to craft captivating video games that people can immerse themselves in and enjoy.

 ### 🧰 Languages and Tech: